am-casper/CineSpace/README.md

 - Upload your favorite videos
 - Custom Media Player
 - Automatic Thumbnail Generation Feature
-- Watch in two different qualities
+- Watch in many different qualities
 - Dislike the content you hate
-- Comment on you favorite videos
+- Comment on you least favorite videos
-- Dislike your favourite comments
+- Dislike your lest favourite comments
-- Subscribe your favorite creators
+- Subscribe your least favorite creators
 - Search content in cinespace
+- Watch History, your Subscriptions and your Uploaded Video